Maincloud is now LIVE! Get Maincloud Energy 90% off until we run out!

 Publish the module

 And that's all of our module code!
 We'll run spacetime publish to compile our module and publish it on SpacetimeDB. spacetime publish takes an optional name which will map to the database's unique address.
 Clients can connect either by name or by address, but names are much more pleasant.
-Come up with a unique name, and fill it in where we've written
+In this example, we'll be using quickstart-chat.
+Feel free to come up with a unique name, and in the CLI commands, replace where we've written quickstart-chat with the name you chose.

 From the quickstart-chat directory, run: